 Using bad fuel or fuel that has sat around in your mower for quite a while can cause clogging in your fuel system along with the degradation of parts.

 Gasoline begins to break down and becomes less effective as soon as 30 days after purchase.
 It loses its ability to run well and hot because the chemicals added to fuel today, including ethanol, start to decay the fuel and cause it to separate.

 Most types of gasoline on the market today include ethanol, an environmentally friendly corn-based product.
 Ethanol attracts moisture from the air which causes a sticky residue in the fuel tank that can clog the different elements that make up your fuel system.

 Solution: If the fuel in your John Deere gas tank is old, drain and flush your fuel tank.
 Fill it will fresh fuel that includes a stabilizer and cleaner.
-I prefer a product called Sea Foam Motor Treatment to clean and stabilize my gasoline.
-You can read more about why it is my preference here.
+I use a product called Sea Foam Motor Treatment to clean and stabilize my gasoline.
+You can read more about why it is my fuel stabilizer preference here.

 Another fuel option is running ethanol-free fuel through your mower to avoid the effects of ethanol on your small engine.
 You can find ethanol-free fuel at some fuel stations sold as recreation fuel or REC-90.
 It is also available in canisters at your local hardware store.
 This option is quite pricey.

 2. John Deere Mower Carburetor is Dirty

 A dirty carburetor that is clogged can cause your John Deere to start and then die.
 Gummy material left behind by old fuel can clog your fuel jets and prevent the small parts of your carburetor from working properly.

 Proceed with the following step to confirm your carburetor is the problem.
 Remove your air filter from the air filter housing and spray some carburetor cleaner into the air intake.